-8.3 Fine Aggregates
+8.1.7 Fine Aggregates

-- 8.3.1 Fine aggregate will be natural siliceous material, consisting of hard, clean, strong, durable and un-coated particles, conforming to ASTM C144-76 for aggregate for masonry mortar.
-The aggregate will have a fines content of not less than 10 percent and not more than 25 percent passing the No. 200 sieve. - 8.3.2 Natural fines may be supplemented with fly-ash (type F) or Bentonite.
-However, clay size particles shall be limited to 5% by weight of cementitious materials. - 8.3.3 The gradation of the mix will be such that sand blocking is eliminated at the grout working pressures specified. - 8.3.4 The grout mix design shall be submitted to the Engineer for review prior to construction.
+- 8.1.7.1 Fine aggregates shall be silty sand (SP-SM and SM) with a fine content (percent passing No. 200 sieve) of not less than 10 percent and not more than 25 percent. - 8.1.7.2 Natural fines may be supplemented with fly-ash (type F) or Bentonite.
+However, clay size particles shall be limited to 5% by weight of cementitious materials.

+- 8.1.7.3 The gradation of the fine aggregate shall be such that "sand blocking" is eliminated at the grout injection pressures. - 8.1.7.4 The grout mix design shall be submitted to the Engineer for review prior to construction.

-8.4 Water
+8.1.8 Water

-8.4.1 Water used in the grout will be free of excessive amounts of salts, or other deleterious and organic material which may adversely affect the set or hydration of the cement in the gout mixture per ASTM C 1602.
+8.1.8.1 Water used in the grout will be free of excessive amounts of salts, or other deleterious and organic material which may adversely affect the set or hydration of the cement in the gout mixture per ASTM C 1602.